feckless leadership is the curse of sub-Saharan African countries

 the accusation that they care little about their people:-

 This lack of action and total disregard displayed by most governments in sub-Saharan Africa towards their own people are insurmountable obstacles in attempts at alleviating poverty there.
 And this needs to be taken on board not only by western governments but also by all in the international community - international NGOs, promoters of the Make Poverty History campaign, church leaders, universities, poverty campaigners and those who long to see justice for the world's poor - so that the reason as to why Africans are perennially paralysed in poverty is brought out in the open and steps can be considered on how best to tackle it.
 For good governance in a country is paramount in any attempt to raise living standards: far more important than overseas aid, local development projects set up by western NGOs, tax justice and debt relief - put together.
 In fact it is only with able, honest and proactive leadership in place that the war on poverty can ever really start to be won in any country.
-And the war on poverty desperately needs to be victorious in Africa if there is going to be any chance of stemming the tidal wave of refugees/ asylum seekers/ economic migrants who feel they have nothing to lose as they seek a better life across the Mediterranean in the EU.
+And the war on poverty desperately needs to be victorious in Africa if there is going to be any chance of stemming the tidal wave of refugees/ asylum seekers/ economic migrants who feel they have nothing to lose as they seek a better life across the Mediterranean in Europe.

 For the sake of the African people, then, it is time for the international community to wake up and cast aside any notions of this being a politically sensitive subject and start to address the problem.
 However, this need not be done by direct confrontation, which would almost certainly be self-defeating, but indirectly, by accentuating the positive.

 Through the information provided by the 'Table of Truth' above, or any similar league table for that matter, western governments should take the 'real politik' - doing business no matter the cost - out of overseas aid and substitute it with pragmatism by moving on to support only the more progressive governments on the continent.
 And then get right behind them.